frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/articles/calculation-of-valuation-rate-as-per-fifo-and-moving-average.md

 <!-- add-breadcrumbs -->
-#Calculation of Valuation Rate in FIFO and Moving Average
+#Calculation of Valuation Rate as per FIFO and Moving Average method

 **Valuation Rate** of an item is calculated based on the total expense incurred to make the product available for sale like freight, labour, cost of raw materials, etc.